Arthur's multiplicity formula for even orthogonal and unitary groups: Introduction

 \section{Introduction}

-Let $F$ be a number field, $\AAA$ be the Adele ring of $F$, and $G$ be a reductive group over $F$.
-A central question in representation theory is to study the unitary representation $L^2(G(F)\backslash G(\AAA))$.
+Let $F$ be a number field, $\AAA$ the adele ring of $F$, and $G$ a reductive group over $F$.
+A central question in representation theory is to determine completely the spectral decomposition of $L^2(G(F)\backslash G(\AAA))$ as a unitary representation of $G(\AAA)$.
 By some results in number theory and functional analysis, we have a decomposition

-Here $L^2_{\disc}(G)$ is called the ``discrete spectrum'', which is so named because it decomposes discretely, and $L^2_{\cts}(G)$ is called the ``continuous spectrum''.
-Moreover, the continuous spectrum of $G$ can be described in terms of discrete spectrum of Levi subgroups of $G$ using Eisenstein series.
-So the question is reduced to \begin{question} Study the discrete spectrum $L^2_{\disc}(G)$. \end{question} This question has been studied in many cases.
-When $G$ is a quasi-split classical group, it is studied by Arthur in \cite{MR3135650} for the orthogonal and symplectic cases, and by Mok in \cite{MR3338302} for the unitary case.
-Later, Kaletha-M\'{\i}nguez-Shin-White studied the case of inner forms of unitary groups, and obtained some results in \cite{kaletha2014endoscopic}.
-There are also some works for other groups: for example, Gee-Ta\"ibi studied the group $GSp(4)$ in \cite{MR3991897}, and Ta\"ibi also studied certain inner forms of classical groups in \cite{MR3908767}.
-All these works use the stable trace formula as the main tool.\\
+Here $L^2_{\disc}(G)$ is called the ``discrete spectrum'', which is called because it decomposes discretely, and $L^2_{\cts}(G)$ is called the ``continuous spectrum''.
+Furthermore, by Langlands \cite{MR0419366}, the continuous spectrum of $G$ can be described in terms of the discrete spectrum of Levi subgroups of $G$ using Eisenstein series.
+Therefore, the question is reduced to studying the discrete spectrum $L^2_{\disc}(G)$.
+In his monumental book \cite{MR3135650}, Arthur obtained a description of the discrete spectrum $L^2_{\disc}(G)$ for quasi-split special orthogonal and symplectic groups $G$.
+Roughly speaking, the classification can be divided into two steps:

-Based on an observation that the stable range theta lift preserve (discrete) multiplicities in the tempered case, Gan-Ichino studied the generic part of the automorphic discrete spectrum of $Mp(2n)$ in \cite{MR3866889}.
-Using the same idea, but combining with some other results, they are also able to describe the full automorphic discrete spectrum of $Mp(4)$, which is carried out in \cite{gan2020automorphic}.
-Following their method, we prove the Arthur's multiplicity formula (``AMF'' for short) for the tempered part of $L^2_{\disc}(G)$ when $G$ is an even orthogonal or unitary group in this paper.
-Roughly speaking, our study of $L^2_{\disc}(G)$ can be divided into two steps:\\

-STEP I: Decompose $L^2_{\disc}(G)$ into a direct sum of so-called ``near equivalence classes'' (``NEC'' for short) $L^2_\psi(G)$ which are parametrized by elliptic $A$-parameters for $G$.\\
+$\bullet$ STEP I: Decompose $L^2_{\disc}(G)$ into a direct sum of so-called ``near equivalence classes'' (``NEC'' for short), and show that each NEC can be represented by an elliptic $A$-parameter (in the sense of weak transfer to certain general linear group).
+For an elliptic $A$-parameter $\psi$ of $G$, we denote by $L^2_\psi(G)$ the summand of $L^2_{\disc}(G)$ represented by $\psi$.

-STEP II: Decompose the near equivalence class $L^2_\psi(G)$ for generic $\psi$ in terms of the $L$-packets for $G$.\\